karnco/.github/profile/README.md

-# Karn & Co. α
+# `α` Karn & Co.
-## A non-real corporation (as of now) by [@Raghav Karn](https://github.com/raghav-karn).
+### A non-real *(as of now)* corporation by [`@Raghav Karn`](https://github.com/raghav-karn).

-#### We can be the next ones to dent the universe, make groundbreaking impacts.
+We can be the next ones to *dent the universe*, make groundbreaking impacts.
 Here's our motives and beliefs:
 - Strive for **Perfection**.
-A product not perfect is a bad product.
+A product not perfect is a *bad* product.
-> "If you want to do something in your lives, why not make it beautiful?"
+> "If you want to do something in your lives, why not make it *beautiful*?"
 - Be **creative** with workarounds, avoid compromises.
 - **Simple and minimal design** is the best design.
+Material design is not bad.
 > "Simplicity is ultimate sophistication."
 - Remember,
 > "Nothing is impossible.
-Even 'impossible' says, 'I am Possible.'"
+Even 'impossible' says, 'I'm possible.'"

+---

 Join us and embark on this harsh yet beautiful journey of time, of creating lives and a new world.
 The bittersweet life!

 `PS:` We are not a "help in disasters" or "build lives, help poor" kind of company.
-We build electronics.
+We innovate tech, the future.

 - [ ] Let's do it!

-### — Raghav Karn, found, owner & CEO at [Karn & Co.](https://github.com/karnco)
+### — Raghav Karn, founder, owner & CEO at [Karn & Co.](https://github.com/karnco)

 <!--

 **Here are some ideas to get you started:**